maxcan7/kafka_librarydata/README.md

 # kafka_librarydata
 This coding challenge uses Brooklyn library data (not provided).
+It builds off my prior repo, codingchallenge_librarydata, but adds a kafka ingestion step.

 The purpose of this pipeline is to read a json file into python, do some cleaning, transform it into a specific format, produce it as a kafka message, consume it, then write it to a csv.
 Kafka is being run locally with one broker and one partition; it is not efficient, just a proof of concept to demonstrate kafka ingestion.